nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 > 🙋🏼 A huge thanks goes out to Joanna May and all Chickensoft collaborators.
 Check out their [site](https://chickensoft.games/) and their truly impressive open-source tools for most things C# in Godot!

-> ⚠️ This post assumes you have a basic understanding of Nodes and Scenes in Godot and at least mid-level familiarity with C# syntax if you plan to code along!
+> ⚠️ This post assumes you have a basic understanding of Nodes and Scenes in Godot and are confident with C# syntax, if you plan to code along!

 # Introduction

-If you're a Godot C# developer, you might have stumbled over the Chickensoft tools.
-The folks over at the organization has done a wonderful job showcasing the architecture and packages in their [GameDemo](https://github.com/chickensoft-games/GameDemo).
+**Join me as I discover and try out the Chickensoft way of developing games in Godot!**

+I often feel that my Godot projects slowly falls apart as I add more scripts and systems.
+We all know it - it's a classic architecture problem!

+It usually starts with a bunch of GDScripts, and as things get tangled I start planning a move to C#.
+There's only so much namespace organization and interface decoupling can do, however...

+I had yet to find a consistent way of implementing the features I have in mind.
+Returning to older projects always means I have to rediscover what the heck Andreas was thinking - and that might have been more than six months ago.

+Luckily, Chickensoft comes to the rescue!
+If you've dabbled in C# Godot, you might have run into their stuff.

 In short, the tools and guidelines provided by Chickensoft should provide you with a clean, extendible and testable architecture for your games.
+And I must say, the folks over at the organization has done a wonderful job showcasing the architecture and packages in their [GameDemo](https://github.com/chickensoft-games/GameDemo).

 **However, taking it all in at once is quite daunting.**

-In this post, I hope to introduce the Chickensoft concepts, progressively adding them to a Chickensoft game template project as we run into good use cases.
+In this series of posts, I hope to introduce the Chickensoft concepts, progressively adding them to a Chickensoft game template project as we run into good use cases.

 > 🙋🏼 I'm not providing any golden paths or silver bullets here.
 I will be using the Chickensoft packages **as I understand them**, essentially recreating my personal journey learning these tools and patterns!